 With surrogacy increasing in popularity all over America, but no federal regulation is in place, it is imperative to understand the applicable laws in Florida regarding traditional surrogacy procedures.
-An experienced Pensacola Child Custody Attorney will be able to explain your rights regarding the process as well as the necessary steps you must take to protect you and your child.
+An experienced child custody attorney will be able to explain your rights regarding the process as well as the necessary steps you must take to protect you and your child.

 The term traditional surrogacy is used in cases when the surrogate carrier is genetically related to the child, using her own egg with donor sperm or intended father’s, but she intends to relinquish her parental rights upon birth of the child.
 Traditional surrogacy laws in Florida are not as straight forward as the gestational surrogacy procedure.
 Traditional surrogacy is instead more closely related to the adoption procedure in Florida.
 For instance, instead of completing a surrogacy contract, the parties will enter a preplanned adoption agreement.
 Because of the biological connection between the surrogate mother and the child, the legal rights and presumptions are much more difficult to overcome and are highly protected.

 If engaging in a traditional surrogacy procedure in Florida, it is important to take contractual steps prior to artificial insemination by engaging in a preplanned adoption agreement and ensure the parties meet statutory requirements.
 First, if using donor material, it is crucial to ensure the donor of the genetic material has contractually agreed to relinquish all parental rights to any child that may result from their genetic donation.
 The next step would be for both husband and wife, to consent in writing to the use of donated material or artificial insemination declaring their intent to parent the child.
 It is also required that the couple seeking to parent the child be legally married.
 These steps will create an irrebuttable presumption of parentage by traditional surrogacy under Florida Statute 742.11.
 After satisfying these initial steps, the parties must enter a preplanned adoption contract.